 “How to exit Vim?”
 “How to quit Vim?”
 “How do you exit Vi editor?”
 “How to save and quit Vim?”

 These are some of the most googled questions about the Vim editor.
 Vim, one of the best terminal based editors, is known for its powerful features.
 Its ardent users swear by it, but it leaves new users baffled because of its “unusual shortcuts.”
 This even leaves them wondering how to exit from the Vim editor.

 In this article, I’ll show you several ways to exit Vim.
 We’ll also see some interesting fun facts about exiting Vim.

 How to exit Vim?

-As we have already seen in advanced Vim tips, there are multiple ways to quit Vim.
+As you have already seen in advanced Vim tips, there are multiple ways to quit Vim.
 Let me list them one by one, along with the procedure.

 Press Esc key: This is very important, because you must exit the edit mode first before typing the exit command(s).

-- :q (yes, the colon is included in the command) – This will quit the editor
+- :q (yes, the colon is included in the command) – This will quit the editor.
+It may prompt you if you are trying to exit Vim and there are unsaved changes.

 - :q! – Quit Vim without saving the data file (all unsaved changes are discarded).